kragen/dercuano/intro.md

 Much of what is written here is wrong in a variety of ways.

-- Some of it is factually wrong;
+- Some of it is factually wrong (for example, on many occasions I confused the vector space GF(2)³² with the very different field GF(2³²) of degree-32 polynomials over GF(2));
 - some of it was factually correct at one point but has since become outdated;
 - some of it is okay at a factual level but has led me to incorrect conclusions due to my misunderstanding of the relationships between